fereshteh-ahmadnezhad/today-i-learned/toefl/writing.md

    1. It has several historical attractions **varying from the outstanding jungles** of the north to the **unmatched beauty of the ocean** in the south.
    2. tourists are **tempting targets** for thieves...
    3. they don't know the **sketchy places** of the cities to which they travel.
-   4. they are more likely to end up in a wrong neighborhood at a wrong time.
+   4. they are more likely to end up in **a wrong neighborhood at a wrong time**.
    5. Italy is **notorious** for **unsafe streets** where thieves **impersonate** police officers to rob tourists.
 2. Appearance
    1. When a country is **rich in beautiful** **natural spots** or attractive buildings ...